nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/core-server/indexing-and-query/page-providers.md

 *   Overriding an existing page provider definition is easy.
 *   The default implementation (`CoreQueryDocumentPageProvider`) that handles Nuxeo documents can be [switched from VCS (database) to Elasticsearch]({{page page='how-to-make-a-page-provider-or-content-view-query-elasticsearch-index'}}) by just setting a configuration in the `nuxeo.conf` file.
 *   When using Elasticsearch, page providers support [aggregation features]({{page page='page-provider-aggregates'}}).

-Page providers can be registered on their own service and queried outside of an UI context.
-These page providers can also be referenced from [content views]({{page page='content-views'}}), to keep a common definition of the provider.

-{{#> callout type='info' }}

-Content views are very linked to the rendering as they hold UI configuration and need the JSF context to resolve variables.

-Page providers defined inside content views are also registered on the `PageProviderService`, reusing the original content view name, so that they're available outside of the content view.

-{{/callout}}

 Here is a sample page provider definition: